aimclub/iOpt/docs/source/examples.rst

          function_value.value = -cross_val_score(clf, self.x, self.y, scoring='f1_macro', cv=self.cross_validation_strategy).mean()
          return function_value

-The Macro F1 metric was chosen as the target criterion, which is optimal for unbalanced classes.
-For the cross-validation parameter, a strategy was established using the StratifiedKFold method, recommended for unbalanced classes to preserve the class ratio in both the training and test sets.
+The Macro F1 metric was chosen as the objective function, which is optimal for unbalanced classes. .
+The cross-validation parameter was set to a strategy generated using the StratifiedKFold method.
+This method is recommended for unbalanced classes to preserve the class ratio in both the training and test sets.
 When describing a problem, it is important to indicate the following task parameters:

 * dimension - number of analyzed parameters (dimension);
 * number_of_float_variables - number of continuous parameters;